 Assignments vary by course:

-High quality writing is essential to document the design process; without documentation, software implementers are not able to do their work successfully.
-Good writing comes from clear understanding of the concepts; ambiguity creates significant problems.
+High-quality writing is essential to document the design process; without documentation, software implementers are not able to do their work successfully.
+Good writing comes from a clear understanding of the concepts; ambiguity creates significant problems.

 Consequently, good writing is spell checked, grammatically polished work that clearly and effectively conveys the point without being verbose.
 It avoids slang or use of non-professional language, it maintains a professional tone, and it defines terms and acronyms prior to using them.
 Faculty require comments in source code also to be grammatically correct and take off points if they are not.

 There are two primary ways writing is used in computer science:

 Proper citations are required, whether the sources are professional society and journal articles, Web resources, or personal resources.

 Our industry uses the IEEE citation convention, which may be found at ieee.org.

 From Scott James, Professor of Computer Science & Information Systems: